rhildred/netget/README.md

 We have reached our destination through 24 hops.
 Each hop is another gateway to another network segment.

+Tracert and ping are based on the Internet Control Message Protocol (ICMP).
+Both send an echo request packet.
+Tracert uses the Time To Live (TTL) field in the IP header to generate an error message from each hop on the way.
+From this we learn what the gateways are.

 ## Routing Tables

 ![IGP and BGP Routers](READMEImages/BGP.png "IGP and BGP Routers")